The American College of Greece’s Consumer Information Compliant with the Department of Education Regulations

 For undergraduate students:

-Withdrawal information can be found on pages 19 and 36 of ACG’s catalog.
+Withdrawal information can be found on page 36 of ACG’s catalog.

 Student loan information published by the US Department of Education